Unveiling the Sacred Bond: Why Leeches Symbolize Dhanvantari’s Timeless Ayurvedic Purification

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Jalaukavacharana (leech therapy)?
+What is Jalaukavacharana?

-Why is leech therapy considered gentle?
+Why is leech therapy called a gentle intervention?

-What safety considerations accompany leech therapy?
+What safety guidance does the article give for leech therapy?